wapdat/data-sanitiser/README.md

 # FAQ

-Why do I get requests to download stuff the first time I run it?
+Why do I get requests from NTLK to download stuff the first time I run it?

-NTLK needs some basic libraries to run.
-In the error messages the first time you use NTLK it will tell you what you need.
+NTLK needs some basic models to run, and it decides the first times it is run which ones it needs.
+In the error messages it will tell you what you need to do and how to do it.
+There are a few nltk.download('punkt'), nltk.download('averaged_perceptron_tagger'), nltk.download('maxent_ne_chunker'), nltk.download('words').